Mohamed-Eltelb/RedemptionVerse/README.md

 Discover and redeem codes for games and gaming services (Xbox Game Pass, PlayStation Plus, Steam / PC launchers, digital currency, bundles, and more).
 The project is a fast, static, front‑end experience focused on clarity, accessibility, and zero back‑end dependencies.

-> NOTE: The landing page currently links to `all-codes.html`, while the repository contains `games.html`.
-Either rename `games.html` to `all-codes.html` or update the link in `index.html` for consistency.

 ---
 ## Table of Contents
 - [Live Preview / Usage](#live-preview--usage)